noaa-pifsc/PIFSC-DSC-Containerized-Oracle-Development-Environment/README.md

         -   ORDS_IMAGE is the path to the ORDS image used to build the ORDS/Apex container (ords container)
     -   Update the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script to execute a series of SQLPlus scripts in the correct order to create/deploy schemas, create Apex workspaces, and deploy Apex apps that were copied to the /src directory when the [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) script is executed.
 This process can be customized for any Oracle data system.
         -   Update the [custom_container_config.sh](./docker/src/deployment_scripts/config/custom_container_config.sh) to specify the variables necessary to authenticate the corresponding SQLPlus scripts when the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script is executed
+    -   Create empty directories for any folders/files dynamically retrieved by [custom_prepare_docker_project.sh](./deployment_scripts/custom_prepare_docker_project.sh) (e.g. docker/src/DSC) and save .gitkeep files for them (e.g. docker/src/DSC/.gitkeep) so they can be added to version control
+        -   Create a .gitignore file at the root of the repository to add entries for any empty directories that have content dynamically retrieved, for example a "DSC" folder:
+        ```
+        # Ignore all content in the DSC directory
+        docker/src/DSC/*

+        # Do not ignore the .gitkeep file for the DSC directory, so the directory itself is tracked.
+        !docker/src/DSC/.gitkeep
+        ```
 -   ### Implementation Examples
     -   Single database with no dependencies: [DSC ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/dsc-pifsc-oracle-developer-environment)
     -   Database and Apex app with a single database dependency: [Centralized Authorization System (CAS) ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/cas-pifsc-oracle-developer-environment)